-Quilitng is an expensive hobby and it can be hard to find cheap fabric for quilting that you actually like.
+Quilling is an expensive hobby and it can be hard to find affordable fabric for quilting that you like.

-But it is possible to get your hands on amazing fabric at affordable prices if you know where to look!
+But the good news is, it is possible to get your hands on amazing, high-quality fabric at affordable prices if you know where to look!

 Below are 9 ways (plus two cheeky bonus ones) that I use to save money while building my quilting fabric stash.

 I’d love to hear about any other ways you use as well!
 So do leave me a comment if I’ve missed anything!

 P.S. there is also a video version of this post if you prefer!

 - Ways to Buy Cheap Fabric